shea08/shea08.github.io/blog.md

 <b> Other things to consider </b>
 -One time paid for apps are moving to subscriptions.
 The apps that I have previously purchased may lose developer support or move to a subscription.
 In this case, staying with android for my paid for applications will no longer be as strong of an incentive.
 -I like a good camera, but I am not going to buy a smart phone only because it has the best camera.
 I remember one of the first HTC devices having a great camera, but was slow.
-I was the only phone I ever returned.
+It was the only phone I ever returned.

 * * *